-If we take a look at the available lens for APS-C format, we can easily find out that glass manufactures are not offering as much e.g., quality development as they are offering for other formats.
-Tamron, with the help of its market knowledge, found out that what exactly is missing in the APS-C sphere: a stabilized, wide-angle zoom with weather sealing and premium performance.
+If we take a look at the available lens for APS-C format, we can easily find out that glass manufactures are not offering as much, e.g., quality development, as they are offering for other formats.
+With the help of its market knowledge, Tamron found out that what exactly is missing in the APS-C sphere: a stabilized, wide-angle zoom with weather sealing and premium performance.

-This void in the APS-C sphere is also filled by Tamron when they introduced Tamron 10-24mm f/3.5-4.5 Di II VC HLD lens coded as B023.
+Tamron also fills this void in the APS-C sphere when they introduced Tamron 10-24mm f/3.5-4.5 Di II VC HLD lens coded as B023.

-10-24mm lens brings many significant facets for its users in economical price.
-Peeking a look at additional features and significantly improved elements can help in a better understanding of this lens.
+10-24mm lens brings many significant facets for its users at an economical price.
+Peeking a look at additional features and significantly improved elements can better understand this lens.

 Tamron 10-24mm f/3.5-4.5 VC is designed differently from its predecessor.
 This lens is more aesthetically pleasing and user-friendly.
 It has a soft matte finish that feels very nice and smooth in hand and looks great too.

-The length of the lens is slightly over 3 inches long, the diameter is around 3.3 inches (83.8 mm), and features a 77mm filter thread.
+The lens’s length is slightly over 3 inches long, the diameter is around 3.3 inches (83.8 mm), and it features a 77mm filter thread.
 The lens weighs 440 grams with all compatible lens mounts.
 Tamron’s 10-24mm VC HLD is very lightweight and easy to handle in general.

 Not only is it lightweight, but it is also pretty small.
 The lens is an exciting balance between both metal and rubber.

-One additional feature in this lens is moisture-resistant cover.
+One additional feature of this lens is the moisture-resistant cover.
 It enables users to use lens even in harsh environmental conditions such as rain.
 Easily detachable screw-on lens hood also comes with 10-24mm VC HLD.
 At the end of the lens barrel, there is a zoom ring.

 It has a rubberized finish and rotates very smoothly.
 On the left side of the barrel, there are AF and VC switches.
 One astonishing built-in aspect of the lens is that it does not change its size upon zooming in or out.

-There are 16 lens elements in 11 groups in the lens, which is an improvement over the old predecessor with 12 elements in 9 groups.
-There is a fluorine coating on the front lens element to help with cleaning dust, grease, and smudges.
+There are 16 lens elements in 11 groups in the lens, an improvement over the old predecessor with 12 elements in 9 groups.
+There is a fluorine coating on the front lens element to clean dust, grease, and smudges.